-How to obtain a calendar?
+How to obtain your copy

 You can also place larger orders of the calendar online by completing an order form (click here to download).

 The Saskatchewan Geoscience Calendar showcases the geoscience beauty of our province.
 It is aimed at the general public and professional geoscientists alike, to educate them about the natural beauty of our province and about the impact of geoscience on our lives and prosperity.
 Monthly photos feature various scenes from the 3.4 billion years of Earth history thus far recorded in the province from outcrop scale to landscape views spanning the Precambrian Shield in the north to the southern prairies.
 Four pages at the beginning of the calendar focus on the province's geological resources, history and landscape and also features our most recent award winners.

 7th Edition of Saskatchewan Geology Calendar - 2022

 6th Edition of Saskatchewan Geology Calendar - 2021

 5th Edition of Saskatchewan Geology Calendar - 2020

 We have a few calendars left!

 4th Edition of Saskatchewan Geology Calendar - 2019